-In addition to offering more than 3,500 meetings per week in locales throughout the United States, SMART Recovery has about 50 weekly online meetings and other digital resources.
+In addition to offering more than 3,500 meetings per week in locales throughout the United States (prior to the COVID-19 pandemic), SMART Recovery has scores of online meetings and other digital resources.
 The meetings are facilitated by individuals who have been trained to pass on the SMART Recovery tools for changing destructive behavior.

 LifeRing Secular Recovery

 Like SMART Recovery, LifeRing has a secular bent and coast-to-coast meetings that are complemented by online resources.
 LifeRing, established in 1997, attempts to tailor its hopeful message to the specific needs of each individual.
 In other words, it meets people where they are.

 “You have the option to say, ‘I am good; I am wholesome.
 There’s a reason for me to live,’” Stump says of the nonprofit.
 “Even though you use a drug and have destroyed relationships and injured people, it’s not your fault.
 You weren’t born evil.
 You have an issue, and you’re going to come out better in the end.”

 It’s not AA or bust.
 If you feel like you’re a square peg and AA is a round hole, don’t give up.
 There are other options that can help you stay clean and sober.”